 History of UFC

-The UFC is a mixed martial arts promotion company that was started in 1993 based out of Las Vegas, Nevada.
-The UFC has revolutionized the fight business and today is a premium global sports brand, media content company and the largest Pay-Per-View event provider in the world.
+The UFC is a mixed martial arts promotion company that was started in 1993 and based out of Las Vegas, Nevada.
+The UFC has revolutionized the fight business and today is a premium global sports brand, media content company, and the largest Pay-Per-View event provider in the world.

 Throughout the last several decades, UFC has strived to be the best combat sports company in the world.
 They achieved the highest levels of safety and quality in all aspects, including partnering with the United States Anti-Doping Agency (USADA) to launch a historic anti-doping program back in 2015.
 This ensures the athletes are on a level playing field.